mkuczynski11/micropython-tflite/README.md

 . ../../esp-idf/export.sh
 cd ../micropython/ports/esp32
 make BOARD= submodules
-cd ../../../boards/esp32/MICROLITE_SPIRAM_CAM
+cd ../../../boards/esp32/MICROLITE_SPIRAM
 rm -rf build
 idf.py build
 ```

-Successful build should generate `build-ESP32_CAM`in `micropython/ports/esp32` directory.
-Inside of it you can find micropython.bin, bootloader dir and partition_table dir which should contain all dependencies and after flashing it onto device you should be able to import `microlite` libraries.
+Successful build should generate `build`in `tensorflow-micropython-examples/boards/esp32/MICROLITE_SPIRAM` directory.
+Inside of it you can find micropython.bin, bootloader dir and partition_table dir which should contain all dependencies and after flashing it onto device you should be able to import `microlite` library.

 *NOTE:* This guide is made for ESP32-CAM AI-THINKER module.
 Trying to build firmware intended for other modules should work provided following the correct [micropython](https://github.com/micropython/micropython) guide.